 - Seminole Tribe

-Impaired Driving in Florida - Visit the website of the Florida Department of Transportation (FDOT) to learn more about the definition of impaired driving.
+Impaired Driving in Florida – Visit the website of the Florida Department of Transportation (FDOT) to learn more about the definition of impaired driving.
 The Florida Department of Transportation (FDOT) State Safety Office (SSO) serves as the lead agency for impaired driving in the State.
-Find information on Florida’s Impaired Driving Program, impaired driving education campaigns, videos, a picture of the 2016 Florida DUI Challenge Award Vehicle.
+Find information on Florida’s Impaired Driving Program, impaired driving education campaigns, videos, and a picture of the 2016 Florida DUI Challenge Award Vehicle.
 The website also provides information on impaired driving grants awarded by FDOT and information on the Florida Impaired Driving Coalition (FIDC).